Astronomy and Cosmology (MSc)

 Reasons to choose Astronomy and Cosmology at Leiden University

 - The specialisation provides you with research training with a strong focus on modern observational and theoretical cosmology.

-- We offer unique cosmology courses taught by the world’s leading researchers enable you to become highly specialized in the field.
+- We offer unique cosmology courses taught by the world’s leading researchers enabling you to become highly specialized in the field.